Low-budget film: Micro budget

+Johannes Grenzfurthner's horror films Masking Threshold (2021) and Razzennest (2022) were both made for a budget of EUR 20,000.
+Both films premiered at Fantastic Fest and were well received.
+Grenzfurthner talks about his productions and financing in lectures and interviews.

 Academic research on low-budget film production (economic)

 Only a small amount of academic research has been conducted on the economic impact of low-budget feature-film production.
 Two studies conducted from a British perspective includes Steve Chibnall's Quota Quickies: The Birth of the British 'B' Film and JC Crissey's doctoral thesis The UK low-budget film sector during the 'digital revolution' between 2000 and 2012: a quantitative assessment of its technological, economic and cultural characteristics.